dact-chant/PyCantus/docs/source/development_docs.md

 ![PyCantus data model simplified schema.](_static/img/data_model_pycantus.png)

 Attributes in bold are primary keys (identifiers) - in case of Corpus it can be a pair.
-Gray dashed lines signal foreign key relation.
+Grey dashed lines signal foreign key relation.
 The attribute *locked* is strictly functional attribute, that is initially set based on the value of `is_editable` attribute of `Corpus` class.

 More details about data classes follow.